-St Andrews Dusit offers the English National Curriculum with a strong international slant.
+St Andrews Dusit offers the National Curriculum for England with a strong international slant.
 The St Andrews learning path starts with an early years’ programme for children aged two to five years that follows the Early Years Foundation Stage (EYFS).
-From August 2018, the school will accept children from 18 months.
+From August 2018, the school began to accept children from 18 months.

 "Separation anxiety starts close to two years of age, so we feel that is children come in at 18 months then they are a lot less likely to be worried or upset. “

-The early years unit focuses strongly on developing English vocabulary and communication skills, as well as numbers, science, social studies and culture.
+The early years unit focuses strongly on developing English vocabulary and communication skills, as well as numbers, science, social studies, and culture.
 All students learn Thai and Mandarin, and there’s a specialist English language support programme to prepare students for mainstream education.
-In terms of sport, children have PE and swimming lessons from as young as two.
-Other specialist classes include music, drama and art.
+In terms of sport, children have PE and swimming lessons from as young as 2-years-old.
+Other specialist classes include music, drama, and art.

-The primary curriculum covers KS1 (Years 1-3) and KS2 (Years 4-6) and includes the following subject areas: maths, English, science, IT, history, geography, design technology, art, PE and music, as well as personal, social and health education.
+The primary curriculum covers KS1 (Years 1 – 3) and KS2 (Years 4 – 6), and includes the following subject areas: maths, English, science, IT, history, geography, design technology, art, PE, and music, as well as personal, social, and health education (PSHE).
 St Andrews Dusit encourages multilingualism; as well as daily Thai lessons, primary students have the option to learn either French or Mandarin.

 The school's head teacher Caroline Ratcliffe says: